Lantau Island: Tourist attractions

 The Yeung Hau Temple in Tai O was built in 1699.

 Ngong Ping

-The Ngong Ping Plateau features the Po Lin Monastery and its vegetarian restaurant, as well as the 85 ft-high bronze Tian Tan Buddha (or "Giant Buddha") statue, once the world's largest seated outdoor bronze Buddha statue.
+The Ngong Ping Plateau features the Po Lin Monastery and its vegetarian restaurant, as well as the 85 ft-high bronze Big Buddha (or "Giant Buddha") statue, once the world's largest seated outdoor bronze Buddha statue.
 Walkers can ascend from Tung Chung to the monastery in two hours.
 Visitors can also take a 25-minute ride on a Ngong Ping 360 cable car from Tung Chung to the Ngong Ping Plateau.
 Ngong Ping 360 is a tourism experience which combines a 5.7 km cable car journey with a cultural themed village and easy access to Tian Tan Buddha.

 Tai O

 Tai O is an over three centuries old fishing village located in the northwest of Lantau Island.
 Tourists visit Tai O for its several hundred stilt houses (pang uk), though some of those houses have been repaired after a fire in July 2000 and others from damage caused by super typhoons and related storm surges in subsequent years.
 While Tai O is in the process of being revitalised with a series of measures such as new signages and two bridges to facilitate movement of visitors, Tai O retains most of its historical setting such as waterways, stilt houses and fishing boats and is famous for its fishing village scenery in a mountainous setting.
 Traditional Chinese food like salted fish and locally produced shrimp paste can be found there.